 Thanks for the ticket Joe.

+If you ever want to give a hipster a heart attack, ask them if they want to go to Starbucks and get a Frappuccino.
+If you really want to see them freak out, buy them four Frappuccino's and deliver it to them in one of those to-go carriers that they give out at Starbucks.
 The thing is that to be underground you have to be extremely particular about several things.
 Coffee is definitely one of those.
 Other things that make the list are music, vegan restaurants, bike shops, and clothing stores.
 We call these the "Big Five."

 Coffee is like wine for people who are underground.
 You'll often hear them describing the flavor, body, chemistry, and roasting characteristics of a good brew.
 Don't be intimidated, just nod and pretend you know what they're talking about.
 A simple way to jump into the conversation is by asking something simple like, "so when exactly was this roasted, it smells fresh."
 This will usually open up the conversation and allow the person to continue talking for several more minutes.
 The ask, "Where are these beans from?
 Sumatra?
 Carmo de Minas?
 Perhaps the Loma Del Rio region of Costa Rica?"
 You'll sound so underground you'll make your friends spit coffee out of there noses.